MaureenFromuth/Credit_Risk_Analysis/README.md

 ![SMOTEENN Combination Sampling](https://github.com/MaureenFromuth/Credit_Risk_Analysis/blob/main/SMOTEENN.png)

 As we can see, the balanced accuracy is the best of the models thus far with a score of .64.
 Looking at the confusion matrix, the true positives increase slightly and the false negatives decreased.
 The false positives, however, only decreased slightly as opposed to the Cluster Centroid undersampling approach (10002 for Cluster Centroid vs. 7305 for SMOTEENN).
 As such, this model still has a significant problem identifying applicants as high risk when they actually are not.
 The Classification report shows a slightly better recall for high_risk applicants as opposed to the other sampling techniques (.71 for SMOTEENN vs. .67 for CC vs. .61 for SMOTE vs. .66 for ROS).
 Precision and F1 scores for high_risk, however, are the exact same as the two oversampling techniques.

-*In general SMOTEEN combination sampling performed slightly better in terms of accuracy and recall than the other sampling models, but has the second worse score for false positives in predicting high_risk applications*

 ### Ensemble